ssc-meetups-community/meetups/index.md

     * Contact: marcel_mueller (at) mail.de

 * Dallas
+    * Meetup scheduled: Unknown
+    * Previous meetups:
-    * Meetup scheduled: Saturday April 15, 2017,  2  PM
+      * Saturday April 15, 2017,  2  PM
-      * Location: 3700 McKinney Ave #108, Brewed & Pressed
-    * Contact: ???
+    * Contact: Unknown (if you are the contact person for the Dallas meetup, please create an issue)

 * Denver [LW]
     * Regular meetups: Generally the first Tuesday of every month at 7 PM